ahjeung/csc369_wk1/finalProject/finalAnalysis/finalAnalysis.md

 | Southwest | Delta | American |
 | :---: | :---: | :---: |
 | ![alttext](WNcorrectDelayRate.png) | ![alttext](DLcorrectDelayRate.png) | ![alttext](AAcorrectDelayRate.png) |

+For Southwest and Delta, larger airports tend to be worse at recovering from delays, while for American, larger airports are somewhat better at recovering from delays.